x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/diagnostic-data-exchange-server.md

 ## How to configure the Diagnostic Data setting after installation is complete

-After Setup has completed, you can enable and disable sending the diagnostic data to the OCS on any Exchange server using the **Set-ExchangeServer** cmdlet.
+After the Setup has completed, you can enable and disable sending the diagnostic data to the OCS on any Exchange server using the **Set-ExchangeServer** cmdlet.

 To disable sending optional data to Microsoft: